Introduction

 - Plumbing – Six total plumbing lines are required for the installation.
 One high pressure hose, a brine waste line, three product water hoses, and a line to the prefilter.

 - Electrical – There is one mandatory electrical connection to the PSU (or compatibility box).
-This provides 12-24VDC power for the panel itself to operate and also controls a relay to switch either the AC or 12VDC PSU.
+This provides 12-24VDC power for the panel itself to operate and also controls a relay to switch either the AC or DC electric PSU.
 If you have the optional autoflush system, there is another electrical connection to power the flush timer.

 The diagram shows the plumbing and electrical connections for the control panel.